-- Bolus: 6.75mg intravenously over 1 minute. - Prepare maintenance infusion: remove 10mL from 100mL Saline 0.9% bag and replace with two 5mL vials of Atosiban 37.5mg/5ml concentrate for solution for infusion (total 75mg) to make up 100mL infusion solution. - Maintenance: intravenous infusion of 18mg/hour (24mL/hour) for 3 hours followed by 6mg/hour (8mL/hour) for a maximum of 45 hours. - Replacement infusion bags should be prepared as required and be used within 24 hours of preparation. - Duration of treatment should not exceed 48 hours and the total dose given during the course should not exceed 330mg Atosiban.
+- Bolus: 6.75mg intravenously over 1 minute (using 6.75mg/0.9ml solution for injection vial) - Prepare maintenance infusion: remove 10mL from 100mL sodium chloride 0.9% bag and replace with two 5mL vials of atosiban 37.5mg/5ml concentrate for solution for infusion (total 75mg) to make up 100mL infusion solution. - Maintenance: intravenous infusion of 18mg/hour (24mL/hour) for 3 hours followed by 6mg/hour (8mL/hour) for a maximum of 45 hours. - Replacement infusion bags should be prepared as required and be used within 24 hours of preparation. - Duration of treatment should not exceed 48 hours and the total dose given during the course should not exceed 330mg atosiban.

-In certain cases, where there are contraindications to Nifedipine and Atosiban, Indomethacin (NSAID) can be used, but only in the second trimester as there is a risk of premature closure of the ductus arteriosus in the third trimester.
-This must be a consultant decision.
+In certain cases, where there are contraindications to nifedipine and atosiban, indometacin (NSAID) can be used, but only in the second trimester as there is a risk of premature closure of the ductus arteriosus in the third trimester.
+This is an unlicensed indication and must be a consultant decision.

-Indomethacin regime (consultant decision, second trimester only)
+Indometacin regime (consultant decision, second trimester only)

-100mg PR to be repeated 12-24 hours later.
+• 100mg suppository PR to be repeated 12-24 hours later.